metamagic-games/dnd-homebrews/src/Subclasses/Monk/Way of the Selfless/WayOfTheSelfless.md

 ### Pressure Point

 At 17th level, you gain the ability to damage the bodies of your opponent.
 After a successful hit, you can expend a ki point to cripple your target.
 The must pass a constitution saving throw, or take a point of exhaustion.

+# Designer Notes

+## The Concept

+The idea behind this subclass is to capture that anime trope (exemplified by Rock Lee in Naruto) of - just when the enemy thinks you're down - unleashing unbridled energy.

+## Considerations

+This is a complex subclass to play.
+Limit Break provides an extremely powerful tool for the player, but using it too early in a fight or dungeon will leave the monk exposes.

+Allowing a player to use this monk also requires consideration from the DM.
+Limit Break has potential to be exploited, if the player remains in situations where long rests are always feasible.

+## Roleplaying notes